Your Body Isn’t Failing. Your Environment Is Incomplete.

 let light increase or fade instead of switching abruptly

-keep only one low, warm source near you— not overhead
+keep only one low, warm source near you (especially during times of overwhelm)

 A dimmable, low-positioned source is best—but the quality of the light matters just as much as the control.
-Set low and warm (around 2200K) for a softened, diffused output.
+By using warm-toned lamps (2000K–2700K) and reducing intensity as the evening progresses, you align your internal clock with the Earth’s rotation.

 TEMPERATURE (remove friction)

-Get an organic sateen sheet set you can use nightly for years.
-There are also simpler cotton sets that still carry what matters: the ability to breathe, to soften over time, and to stay consistent against the skin.
+When made well and cared for properly, it isn’t something you replace often—it’s something you rely on, night after night.
+Use an organic sateen sheet set that holds up nightly for years, or even simpler cotton sets that still carry what matters: the ability to breathe, to soften over time, and to stay consistent against the skin.
 The experience doesn’t have to be excessive to be effective.

 PRESSURE (create containment)